 Bomitra Yoga is a beautiful space that heals, inspires and connects people from all walks of life.
 I am grateful for the opportunity I have to bring this yoga to you.

-I first tried Bikram yoga in 2001, and fell in love with the feeling that comes from a hot, sweaty, 90-minutes of Bikram yoga.
+I first tried Bikram yoga in 2001, and fell in love with the feeling that comes from a hot, sweaty, 90-minute Bikram yoga class.
 It was the perfect complement to a busy life working in high tech.
 After several years, I decided to leave office-life behind and become a Bikram yoga teacher.
 I was certified in LA in spring 2005, and have enjoyed sharing this practice with others ever since.

 I was very excited to join forces with Cynthia in 2017 to transform the studio into Bomitra Yoga Mountain View.